zhisongliang/pokemon_world/README.md

 	> cmake -G "Visual Studio 14 2015" ..

-This will generate `lab3.sln` file that you can open with Visual Studio.
+This will generate `final.sln` file that you can open with Visual Studio.
 Other versions of Visual Studio are listed on the CMake page (<https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html>).

-- To build and run the project, right-click on `lab3` in the project explorer and then click on "Set as Startup Project."
+- To build and run the project, right-click on `final` in the project explorer and then click on "Set as Startup Project."
 Then press F7 (Build Solution) and then F5 (Start Debugging).
-- To add a commandline argument (`../resources`), right-click on `lab3` in the project explorer and then click on "Properties" and then click to "Debugging."
+- To add a commandline argument (`../resources`), right-click on `final` in the project explorer and then click on "Properties" and then click to "Debugging."
 # pokemon_world